 9.1 General Authorization

-BCCKOP shall make no expenditure relating to the Facility unless such expenditure has been included in an approved Facility Budget in accordance with Schedule "B" hereto.
+BCCKOP shall make no expenditure relating to the Facility unless such expenditure (i) has been included in an approved Annual Operating Budget in accordance with Schedule "B" attached hereto, or (ii) is associated with an Emergency Event in accordance with Section 9.2.2 of the Agreement.
+All expenditures are to be made directly to CLIENT’s account in accordance with Schedule “B”.

-9.2 Discretionary Account Authorization
+9.2 Expenditure Authorization

-Subject to the limits set forth below, BCCKOP is authorized to use the Discretionary Account for the following expenditures:
+Subject to the limits set forth below, BCCKOP is authorized to make the following expenditures:

-9.2.1 Purchase of Materials or Supplies for Continued Operation

-The purchase of any materials or supplies used for operation, surveillance, or maintenance for which the total cost relating to any purchase order or individual item is less than $7,500.

-9.2.2 Hiring of Contract Personnel and Subcontractors
+9.2.1 Purchase of Materials or Supplies and Hiring of Contract Personnel and Subcontractors

-The hiring of any contract personnel or Subcontractor for which the total value of the contract made with such contract personnel or Subcontractor is less than $7,500.
+The purchase of any materials or supplies and the hiring of any contract personnel or Subcontractor necessary for the Operating Services and in accordance with an approved Annual Operating Budget.
+BCCKOP shall notify CLIENT of any expenditure for materials or supplies, or contract personnel or Subcontractors not included in the Annual Operating Budget and request CLIENT’s prior approval for such expenditures.
+BCCKOP shall be solely responsible for any expenditures incurred by BCCKOP that are not included in an approved Annual Operating Budget or incurred without the prior approval of CLIENT, except as set forth in Section 9.2.2 of this Agreement.

-9.2.3 Emergency Expenditures
+9.2.2 Emergency Event Expenditures

-BCCKOP may make emergency expenditures up to $50,000 if such expenditure is necessary immediately for continued operation of Facility.
+BCCKOP may authorize unscheduled maintenance or emergency expenditures if such expenditure is necessary immediately due to the occurrence of an Emergency Event.
+BCCKOP shall immediately notify CLIENT of such Emergency Event and the amount, if any, of such expenditures made for an Emergency Event.

-BCCKOP may not spend more than $25,000 from the Discretionary Account in any one calendar month without prior written authorization from CLIENT.

 10.0 Access to Facility Site

 CLIENT shall provide BCCKOP and its agents and employees full and free access at all time to the Subject Property to provide the Operating Services under this Agreement.
+BCCKOP shall utilize the Subject Property as reasonably prudent operators and in a good and workmanlike manner, shall direct their employees, agents, Subcontractors, and other personnel to not carry onto the Subject Property any firearms, and shall not permit their employees, agents or Subcontractors to otherwise utilize the Subject Property for any purpose other than as herein provided.

-However, CLIENT, its partners, representatives, agents, or third parties shall not enter onto any Facility site without informing BCCKOP at least twenty-four (24) hours in advance.
-All persons entering onto the Subject Properties shall enter their names into a site log book and shall comply with all BCCKOP safety rules and operating procedures.
+CLIENT, its partners, representatives, agents, or third parties shall not enter onto the Facility site without informing BCCKOP operating personnel.
+All persons entering onto the Subject Property shall enter their names into a site log book and shall comply with all BCCKOP safety rules and operating procedures.

-11.0 Insurance
+11.0 Insurance [TO BE REVIEWED BY ENA’s DAVID MARSHALL]

-BCCKOP shall provide and maintain insurance coverage sufficient to provide CLIENT and BCCKOP with reasonable and adequate protection for operation of the Facility and for BCCKOP'S performance as contemplated under this Agreement.
+BCCKOP shall provide and maintain insurance coverage and cause Subcontractors to maintain insurance coverage sufficient to provide CLIENT and BCCKOP with reasonable and adequate protection for operation of the Facility and for BCCKOP'S performance as contemplated under this Agreement.
 Such insurance shall include, but may not be limited to:

 Business automotive liability insurance against claims for bodily injury, death or property damage on the Facility and all BCCKOP vehicles owned by, hired by or leased to BCCKOP, including non-owned automobiles;